-The Bonds will be dated and accrue interest from November 1, 2020, with interest payable each March 1 and September 1, beginning March 1, 2021 (the "Interest Payment Date"), and will mature on the dates and in the principal amounts and accrue interest at the rates shown on the cover page hereof.
+The Bonds will be dated November 1, 2021, with interest accruing from the date of delivery (the "Date of Delivery") payable each March 1 and September 1, beginning March 1, 2022 (the "Interest Payment Date"), and will mature on the dates and in the principal amounts and accrue interest at the rates shown on the cover page hereof.
 The Bonds are issued in fully registered form, in denominations of \$5,000 or any integral multiple of \$5,000.
 Interest calculations are based on a 360-day year comprised of twelve 30-day months.